opekope2/PluginTemplate/README.md

 - If you don't need the config UI in Torch for your plugin, then remove the IWpfPlugin from the Plugin class and the `xaml` and `xaml.cs` files.
-Also remove the now unused `GetControl` method.
+Also remove the now unused `GetControl` method and the "enable WPF block" from `TorchPlugin/TorchPlugin.csproj`.

+- Torch uses WPF UI, which cannot be built on Linux.
+Use wine or a virtual machine in this case.
+You can also remove TorchPlugin from the solution so it won't make your build fail.

 - Torch plugins should not use Harmony for patching, ideally.
   Torch has its own patching mechanism, which is more compatible with other plugins, but less convenient to use.
-If you want to remove Harmony from the Torch plugin, then search for USE_HARMONY in all files, which will show you where to make changes.
+If you want to remove Harmony from the Torch plugin, then search for `<UseHarmony>true</UseHarmony>` in TorchPlugin, and set it to false, then search for USE_HARMONY in all files, which will show you where to make changes.
-  Also remove Lib.Harmony from the TorchPlugin project's NuGet package dependencies.

 ### Debugging